edmckillop/entra-docs/docs/identity/enterprise-apps/datawiza-sso-oracle-peoplesoft.md

 ms.collection: M365-identity-device-management
 ms.custom: not-enterprise-apps

-#customer intent: As an IT admin, I want to configure Datawiza to enable Microsoft Entra multifactor authentication (MFA) and single sign-on (SSO) to Oracle PeopleSoft.
+#customer intent: As an IT admin, I want to configure Datawiza to enable Microsoft Entra multifactor authentication (MFA) and single sign-on (SSO) for Oracle PeopleSoft.
 Then I can enhance the security of user sign-ins and provide seamless access to applications.
 ---

 # Tutorial: Configure Datawiza to enable Microsoft Entra multifactor authentication and single sign-on to Oracle PeopleSoft